JonnyHobbstrying/gitLearn/README.md

 gitLearn
 ========

-This is for leaning how to use git.
+This is for learning how to use git.